When Taking Homeopathy Medicine (Treatment), What to Eat And What to Avoid

 This is a common question and there goes a myth with it at times.

 Going a little in the background will help to understand this better.
-The homeopathic medicines are essentially taken by mouth, and the pills or globules get absorbed in the oral cavity.
+Homeopathic medicines are essentially taken by mouth, and the pills or globules get absorbed in the oral cavity.

 Though we do not still know the exact mechanism of how it works, we believe the medicines get absorbed in the oral mucosa.
 Since the medicine gets absorbed and acts from the mouth, it is suggested that the mouth should be clean from strong food articles, tastes, and fragrances.